QuanDo2000/QuanDo2000.github.io/README.md

 └── index.html
 ```

-To save you time, and also in case you lose some files while copying, we extract those files/configurations of the latest version of the **Chirpy** theme and the [CD][CD] workflow to here, so that you can start writing in minutes.
+To save you time, and also in case you lose some files while copying, we extract those files/configurations of the latest version of the **Chirpy** theme and the [CD][cd] workflow to here, so that you can start writing in minutes.

 ## Prerequisites